zeshanziya/grumphp/doc/tasks/phpcs.md

 *Default: true*

 Displays the sniff that triggered the error, allowing you to more easily find the specific rules with their namespaces.

+**parallel**

+*Default: null*

+Determines the number of processes that phpcs / phpcbf will use when running.
+Pass a positive integer for multiple processes.
+You can also pass the string 'auto' and it will use the number of cores / vCPUs your machine supports.

 ## Framework presets